dmauser/PrivateLink/DNS-Integration-P2S/readme.md

 In case you run **nslookup** will bring storage account Public IP as output because it does not support NRPT feature.

-### Solution 2: Specify DNS Server on Client VPN Profile
+### Solution 2: Specify DNS Server inside VPN Client Profile
 Download VPN Client profile to your computer and add DNS settings.
-Detailed steps can also be found in  How do I add custom DNS servers to the VPN client?
+Detailed steps can also be found at: [How do I add custom DNS servers to the VPN client?](https://docs.microsoft.com/en-us/azure/vpn-gateway/openvpn-azure-ad-client#how-do-i-add-custom-dns-servers-to-the-vpn-client)

-In my example I have added the following entries on Azure VPN Client XLM profile:
+In this article's example I have added the following entries on Azure VPN Client XLM profile:

 ```XLM
   <clientconfig>